sanketsans/sanketsans.github.io/_pages/about.md

 featured_image: /img/sanket.jpg
 ---

 I'm Sanket, an aspiring researcher working on Multi Modal Deep learning with a focus on egocentric vision.
-I am currently a PhD student at PAVIS, Italian Institute of Technology under the supervision of Dr. Alessio Del Bue.
+I am final year PhD student at PAVIS, Italian Institute of Technology under the supervision of Dr. Alessio Del Bue.
 During my research, I primiarily focus on social interaction analysis for first person videos.

 Previously, I have worked with <a href="https://www.bell-labs.com/our-research/future-x-vision/"><b>Nokia Bell Labs</b></a> ,  <a href="https://trezi.com"><b>SmartVizx</b></a> , <a href="https://www.ey.com/en_gl/wavespace/trivandrum"><b>Ernst and Young</b></a>  with their research teams.
 Besides, I had two startups during my college and filed two provisional patents.
 I have also been an active participant in technical communities and presented multiple technical talks and workshops at various level(s).

-Passionate about ***Video understanding***, ***object detection*** & ***transformers.***
+Passionate about ***Video understanding***, ***object detection*** & ***multimodal learning.***
+<font color="red">PS : On the lookout for full-time roles as MLE / Applied Scientist. </font>

 ***Checkout my latest podcast !***
 <div style="display: flex; justify-content: center;">